 One of the things which has delighted us the most about doing this work, is that the excavation has now properly revealed the curved edges of the patio.
 Once this is repainted in the spring, it will definitely come into its own.

 To finish this part of the job off properly, a machine was used to totally flatten the stones and when done, we had the hard area we’ve been wanting.
 And no more red soil.

 The final piece of the jigsaw was the delivery of the top stones – beautiful milky white Istrian stone chippings.

 And, within a couple of hours, it was done.
 What a transformation, for relatively little cost and done much more quickly than us attempting it with a pick axe and a shovel.
 The stones we’d saved were used to create a little wall at the front of our property, to finish things off.
 Heather plants and pink oleanders – which we hope will burst into colour, in the spring – create something more visual and definitely enhance the entrance to the garden now.

 We are delighted with the finished result.
 No more trailing mud into the house and with a specific area for the cars, the garden just seems so much more complete.
-Depending on how long we are here for, the plan will be to maybe construct a pergola over this area, which will be planted up with climbers.
-But, that may be something for the new owners…
+The next plan will be to maybe construct a pergola over this area, which will be planted up with climbers.
+But, that may be something for the future…